All data estimates are based on random counts during events held in the Skaneateles area.

 - Friday night community band concerts by the lake in July and August: between 1,000 and 1,500 people come in each week for a relaxing evening by the lake.
 Local restaurants—particularly casual dining locales—finds these concerts a significant asset.

-- Merchants Annual Curbstone Festival (sidewalk sale): happening the third weekend in July, retail, lodging, and restaurants benefit immensely from this three-day tradition.
-Crowds surpassing 10,000 annually roam the village of Skaneateles at this time.
+- Merchants Annual Curbstone Festival (sidewalk sale): begins on the third Thursday in July, retail, lodging, and restaurants benefit immensely from this three-day tradition.
+Crowds surpassing 10,000 annually shop and roam the village of Skaneateles at this time.

 - Skaneateles Festival: 7,000 overnight, day-trip, and extended stay visitors as well as residents attend Chamber music concerts throughout the month of August.
 This well-known festival welcomes numerous world-renowned musicians to its Skaneateles performances year after year.

 - Mid-Lakes Navigation boat cruises: one of the beautiful Skaneateles Lake’s biggest attractions, tours cater to the leisure traveller, residents, and bus tours.
 Thousands of attendees partake in cruises throughout the summer season of June, July, and August.